Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

 \subsection{Unstructured Pruning Naturally Reduces the Entropy}

 Let us assume the input $\boldsymbol{x}$ for a given neuron is a sequence of random variables $~{X\sim\mathcal{N}(\mu_X, \sigma_X^2)}$.
 Similarly, we can assume the $N$ parameters populating such neuron, for a large $N$ limit, follow as well a Gaussian distribution, and we model it as $~{W\sim \mathcal{N}(\mu_W, \sigma^2_W)}$.
+These assumptions are empirically validated in Appendix~\ref{appendix:sanity}.
 Let us assume we apply a magnitude-based pruning mask to the neuron's parameters, where we apply some threshold $t$.
 As such, we obtain a modified distribution for the layer's parameters:

 where